sourcemage/rofi-connman/README.md

 1. `ROFI_PROMPT_COMMAND`: general prompt command, for additional info input, like SSID
 1. `PIN_PROMPT_COMMAND`: password prompt command, for password input; with some extra scripting even [pinentry-dmenu](https://github.com/ritze/pinentry-dmenu) can be used

+If [sexpect](https://github.com/clarkwang/sexpect) is installed, it'll be used instead of `empty`.

-Additionally, use of `mawk` is encouraged if you have thousands of VPN profiles.
+Additionally, use of [mawk](https://invisible-island.net/mawk/) is encouraged if you have thousands of VPN profiles.
 Once installed, **rofi-connman** will automatically prefer it over other awk interpreters.

 ### Polybar configuration